Site Restoration Unit

 The San Diego Water Board's Site Cleanup Program (SCP) provides regulatory oversight for investigation and cleanup of polluted sites where recent or historical releases of pollutants to the environment have occurred.
-Affected media consist of soil, groundwater, surface water, and sediment, or a combination thereof.
+Affected media may include soil, groundwater, surface water, and sediment, air, or any combination thereof.
 Sites regulated by the SCP are varied and include, but are not limited to, dry cleaners, aerospace manufacturing facilities, plating facilities, ship and boat yards, industrial facilities, bulk transfer facilities, redevelopment or Brownfields areas, and some petroleum spill sites.
 The types of pollutants encountered at sites are diverse and include solvents, pesticides, heavy metals, polychlorinated biphenyls (PCBs), and fuel constituents.

 The San Diego Water Board has legal authority to regulate cleanup sites via Division 7 of the California Water Code (WC), State Board plans and policies, and the San Diego Region Basin Plan.
 The Board oversees responsible parties' (RP) activities to address pollution at sites to ensure that they clean up and abate the effects of discharges in a manner that promotes attainment of either background water quality or the best water quality that is reasonably attainable if background water quality cannot be restored.Cleanup levels at SCP sites are established based on site-specific conditions and requirements of Statewide Cleanup and Abatement Policy Resolution No. 92-49.